 - Similarly, the online animated spoof Stone Trek has a feature where fans can submit photos of themselves so that they can be drawn and featured as the show's Red Shirts.

-- In 1977, Saturday Night Live held a contest for the Guest Host spot on that year's Christmas episode called the "Anyone Can Host" contest.
-The winner was Miskel Spillman, an 80-year-old grandmother from New Orleans who happened to be a fan of the show (and still was until she died in the early 1990s).
-After learning that an old lady won the contest, the SNL production team tried to get the Sex Pistols on as the musical guest (as it would drum up more publicity and it would be hilarious to have a controversial punk band as the musical guest for a show hosted by a random old lady), but visa problems caused them to pick Elvis Costello and the Attractions instead.
+- In 1977, Saturday Night Live held a contest for the Guest Host spot on that year's Christmas episode called the "Anyone Can Host" contest, where an average person gets to be an SNL guest host.
+The winner of that contest was Miskel Spillman, an 80-year-old grandmother from New Orleans who happened to be a fan of the show (and still was until she died in the early 1990s).
+After learning that an old lady won the contest, the SNL production team tried to get the Sex Pistols on as the musical guest (as it would drum up more publicity and be hilarious to have a controversial punk band as the musical guest for a show hosted by an old lady), but visa problems caused them to pick Elvis Costello and the Attractions instead.
 Costello's infamous performance where he stops his planned performance of "Less than Zero" to play "Radio Radio" (who was considered too "anti-media" to play on mainstream television at the time) instead has become one of the most iconic in the show's history.
-Barely anyone cares about the old lady whose winning of the contest actually had a (minor at best) role at his being there in the first place.
-Even though Miskel Spillman lives on as SNL's only non-celebrity to host an episode, her place as the oldest host was usurped years later by another old lady host: Betty White.
+Even though Miskel Spillman lives on as SNL's only non-celebrity to host an episode, her place as the oldest host (which actually once belonged to Ruth Gordon before Miskell Spillman usurped it) was usurped years later by another old lady host: Betty White.

 - More than a few times, The Price Is Right has offered Walk-On roles on various CBS soap operas as part of a prize package.
 The only one that has been won so far was for Days of Our Lives, where the winner could be seen in a party scene in the episode shown later in the day.